-Considering selling firearms or militaria?
-Contact Centurion Auctions for a complimentary evaluation.
+Considering selling Civil War Wartime Military Memorabilia?
+Contact Centurion Auctions for a complimentary evaluation of your Civil War memorabilia.
 Centurion is a national leader in the acquisition, marketing and sale of firearms and military collectibles / artifacts.
-Whether you are selling a large collection or a single piece.
+Whether you are selling a significant Civil War collection or a single artifact from the Civil War.
 Centurion travels nationally and offers the best commission rates in the industry, excellent service, guaranteed price results and an unparalleled marketing and sales platform.
 Submit your inquiry online today.

 About the Battle of Hampton Roads: